Betsy Drake: Career

-The couple co-starred in the radio series Mr. and Mrs. Blanding (1951).
-They appeared together in the comedy drama Room for One More (1952), and Drake appeared in a number of leading roles in England and the U.S., and a supporting role in the satiric comedy film Will Success Spoil Rock Hunter?
+The couple co-starred in the radio series Mr. and Mrs. Blandings (1951).
+They appeared together in the comedy drama Room for One More (1952), and Drake appeared in leading roles in England and the U.S., and a supporting role in the satiric comedy film Will Success Spoil Rock Hunter?
 (1957).

 Drake wrote the original script for the film Houseboat (1958) under a pseudonym, basing it on an unpublished story she had written.
-Starring Grant, Drake anticipated a co-starring role in the film.
+Starring Grant, Drake anticipated co-starring in the film.
 Grant, however, who began an affair with Sophia Loren while filming The Pride and the Passion (1957), arranged for Loren to take Drake's place in Houseboat with a rewritten script for which Drake did not receive credit.
 The affair ended in bitterness before The Pride and the Passion's filming ended, causing problems on the Houseboat set.

 Drake subsequently gave up acting and pursued other career interests.
 She earned a Master of Education degree from Harvard University and became a children's therapist.
 Drake was a director of psychodrama at the UCLA Neuropsychiatric Institute, worked at Cedars-Sinai Hospital, and maintained a private therapy practice.
 She taught at UCLA, Pepperdine University, and presented research at the 52nd Annual Meeting American Orthopsychiatric Association in 1975.
 Under the name Betsy Drake Grant, her novel Children, You Are Very Little (1971) was published by Atheneum Books.

 Drake's last screen appearance was in the documentary film Cary Grant: A Class Apart (2005), in which she reflected on Grant and their time together, and denied rumors alleging he was bisexual.

 Personal life

 In July 1956, Drake survived the sinking of the Italian ocean liner SS Andrea Doria.
 At the time, she had been visiting Grant in Spain and was returning to the United States.
-She boarded the Doria, along with dozens of other wealthy travelers and tourists, at Gibraltar, which was one of many stops the ship made between her home port of Genoa and her final destination of New York.
+She boarded it along with dozens of other wealthy travelers and tourists, at Gibraltar, which was one of many stops the ship made between her home port of Genoa and her final destination of New York City.
 Drake sailed as a first-class passenger, occupying a single cabin on the ship's boat deck.
-When the Doria collided with the Stockholm, Drake waited with the other passengers for rescue, as the ship's severe list rendered half the Dorias lifeboats useless.
-She was among more than 700 people rescued from the Doria by the famed French passenger liner Île de France.
+When the SS Andrea Doria collided with the Stockholm, Drake waited with the other passengers for rescue, as the ship's severe list rendered half of its lifeboats useless.
+She was among more than 1600 people rescued from the ship by the famed French passenger liner SS Île de France.

 Grant and Drake separated in 1958, remaining friends, and divorced in 1962.
 Their marriage constituted his longest union.
 Grant credited her with broadening his interests beyond his career and with introducing him to the then-legal LSD therapy and to hypnosis.
 Later, Drake took LSD as a way of recovering from the trauma of divorce.
 Drake did not have children with Grant and did not remarry.

-Drake spent the latter part of her life in London, where she died aged 92 on October 27, 2015.
+Drake spent the latter part of her life in London, where she died, aged 92 on October 27, 2015.